VLDBench Evaluating Multimodal Disinformation with Regulatory Alignment: V ision L anguage D isinformation Detection Bench mark

-\textbf{Dataset Collection:} From May 6, 2023, to September 6, 2023, we aggregated data via Google RSS feeds from diverse news sources (Table~\ref{tab:sources}), adhering to Google’s terms of service \cite{google_tos}.
-We carefully curated high-quality visual samples from these news sources to ensure a diverse representation of topics.
-All data collection complied with ethical guidelines \cite{uwaterloo_ethics_review}, regarding intellectual property and privacy protection.
+\textbf{Dataset Collection:} We collected news articles via Google RSS feeds from a broad spectrum of outlets (listed in Table~\ref{tab:sources}), in accordance with Google’s Terms of Service \footnote{\href{https://policies.google.com/terms}{Google Terms of Service}} .
+The collection period spanned from \textbf{May 6, 2023} to \textbf{September 6, 2024}, covering major global events.
+Each record includes the full article text and the primary image, capturing a diverse range of topics.
+All data handling followed established ethical guidelines on intellectual property rights and privacy protection \footnote{\href{https://uwaterloo.ca/research/office-research-ethics/research-human-participants/pre-submission-and-training/human-research-guidelines-policies-and-resources/does-my-data-collection-activity-require-ethics-review}{UWaterloo Ethics Review Guidance}} .

-\textbf{Quality Assurance.} Collected articles underwent a rigorous human review and pre-processing phase.
-First, we removed entries with incomplete text, low-resolution or missing images, duplicates, and media-focused URLs (e.g., \texttt{/video}, \texttt{/gallery}).
-Articles with fewer than 20 sentences were discarded to ensure textual depth.
-For each article, the first image was selected to represent the visual context.
-We periodically reviewed the quality of the curated data to ensure the API returned valid and consistent results.
-These steps yielded over 31k curated text-image news articles that are moved to the annotation pipeline.
+\textbf{Pre-processing and Filtration.} We applied structured filtering to preserve data integrity.
+Entries were removed if they contained incomplete text, missing or low-resolution images, duplicates, or media-centric URLs (e.g., \texttt{/video}, \texttt{/gallery}).
+Articles with fewer than 20 sentences were discarded to ensure sufficient textual depth.
+For each retained article, the lead image was designated as the visual counterpart.
+We then audited a stratified sample to confirm that the RSS API returned valid and internally consistent records.
+These procedures yielded \textbf{31{,}339} unique curated text–image news articles, which were subsequently routed to the annotation pipeline.